 Of important note, Walsenburg is also a city of artists.
 Walsenburg has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Walsenburg’s character.

-A relatively large number of people in Walsenburg telecommute to their jobs.
-Overall, about 8.76% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.76% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The education level of Walsenburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 18.57% of adults 25 and older in Walsenburg have a college degree.